Kalzak/JediSimulate/README.md

 Built by Nethermind as part of a security and code-review engagement with the Jediswap team.

+## Collecting interactions

+The interactions tested on both protocols are extracted directly from Uniswap pools, meaning that all simulations done through this program are done from real on-chain data.
+It can take a long amount of time to collect this data, access to a personal node or high-throughput RPC url is recommended.
+The given RPC endpoint must support the `trace_replayTransaction` method.

+1. Open `Interactions.py` and edit `POOL_ADDRESS` to your Uniswap pool of choice
+1. Open `Interactions.py` and edit `POOL_DEPLOYMENT_BLOCK` to the block which the pool was deployed
+1. Source `.env` to get your RPC url: `source .env`
+1. Collect interactions: `python3 Interactions.py`
+1. Allow this script to run as long as you like, ctrl+c to halt script
+1. Output is placed in `interactions/interactions.json`
+1. Consider renaming output to another name like `usdc-eth-interactions.json`

 ## Dependencies and setup

 1. Clone the repository to your local machine